Blobfolio/riprip/README.md

     --backwards   Rip sectors in reverse order.
 (Data will still be saved in the *correct* order.
 Haha.)
     --no-resume   Ignore any previous rip states; start over from scratch.
+    --strict      Treat C2 errors as an all-or-nothing proposition for the sector as a whole rather than judging each individual sample on its own.
 ```

 ### Drive Settings.